RUIZHU1217/TLTA/README.md

 ```

 The manuscript states 800x800 input and batch size 4 for SSDD, and 1024x1024
 input and batch size 2 for HRSID.
-The resize policy itself is not described;
-this repository uses direct resize and marks it as an implementation detail.

 ## Training